Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/Prefectch.md

-`Windows Prefetch` is a performance enhancement feature that enables prefetching of applications to make system boots or applications startups faster. `Prefetch` files, located as `.PF` files in the directory `%SystemRoot%\prefetch`, store data and files accessed during boot or application start-up.

-`Prefetch` files are created whenever a program is executed from a specific path.
+`Windows Prefetch` is a performance enhancement feature that enables prefetching of applications to make system boots or applications startups faster. `Prefetch` files are created whenever a program is executed from a specific path.
 If the same binary is executed from different locations, separate `Prefetch` files will be created for each different location.
 A `Prefetch` file can be created even if the executable did not successfully run.

 ### Information of interest